raas-dev/configent/README.md

 ## 🔋's included

-Script `bootstrap` runs the three below scripts in the order described.
+Script `bootstrap` essentially handles the whole automated setup (dotfiles, apps, VSCode) of the machine it is run in.
+These three respective scripts are described further below.

-This script essentially handles the whole automated setup (dotfiles, apps, VSCode) of the machine it is run in and is non-interactive.
+Necessities (such as Zsh) are installed best effort from the Linux distro's repo, or from Homebrew if it is runnable on the OS and the CPU architecture.

-Even though Zsh is preferred, the user's default shell is not automatically set to Zsh.
-You may do it (and get prompted, possibly requiring `sudo`) by running `bin/install_zsh` after `bootstrap` has finished.
+The script is non-interactive: Due to this, and though Zsh is preferred, it is not set as the user's default shell.
+You may do it and get prompted, possibly asked `sudo`, by running `bin/install_zsh` after `bootstrap` has finished.

 ### symlink_dotfiles